Putin's Syria victory lap is likely premature — here's why

 "The regime does not have a reason to negotiate," said Haid at Chatham House.

 The only thing keeping Assad's representatives engaged at all, according to Lowe at LSE, is international recognition.
-While he has emerged from the past six years still in government, his supporters hope a peace deal could see Western powers accept his presidency as legitimate.
+While Assad has emerged from the past six years still in charge, his supporters hope a peace deal could see Western powers accept his presidency as legitimate.

-"If a deal can be done that keeps the regime in power then that's in Assad's interests," he said.
+"If a deal can be done that keeps the regime in power, then that's in Assad's interests," Lowe said.
 "It's true that power is what he has now, but it's not recognized internationally and there's lots of opposition to him around the world."